mbaityje/plankifier/README.md

 - Speed up the data reading
 - Hybrid labels
 - Cross Validation
+- Merge the PlainModel and MixedModel wrappers in a single function
 - Write this same list as an *issue*, and remove it from this readme file

 ---